ropensci-archive/opendata/README.md

     U.S. Federal Government Recall Data.
 -   [RPublica](https://github.com/ropengov/RPublica) (not on CRAN):
     ProPublica API Client.
+-   [rsunlight](https://github.com/ropengov/rsunlight) (not on CRAN): R
+    client for the Sunlight Labs APIs.
+There are functions for Sunlight Labs Congress, Transparency, Open States, Real Time Congress, Capitol Words, and Influence Explorer APIs.
+Data outputs are R lists.
+There are also a few convenience functions for visualizing data and writing data to .csv.
+-   [rtimes](https://github.com/ropengov/rtimes) (not on CRAN): R client for the New York Times APIs, including the Congress, Article Search, Campaign Finance, and Geographic APIs.
+The focus is on those that deal with political data, but throwing in Article Search and Geographic for good measure.
 -   [wethepeople](http://cran.r-project.org/web/packages/wethepeople/index.html):
     An R client for interacting with the White House's "We The People" petition API.